contrast-zone/fractarchy-ide/README.md

 Installing and running the app:

-1. Download and unzip this package to an arbitrary local directory
+1. install the app: `git clone https://github.com/fractarchy/fractarchy-note`
-2. Open OS terminal, navigate to the package directory, and enter `node index.js 8080`
+2. start the app: `node fractarchy-note 8080`
-3. The app is running at port 8080.
+3. the app is running at port 8080.
 Visit [http://localhost:8080/](http://localhost:8080/) from the browser.

 ## use instructions and creating content